Francisco Señer Martín

-Francisco Señor Martín (born August 13, 1906 in Spain, died August 16, 1973 in France) was a Spanish trade unionist.
+Francisco Señor Martín (13 August 1906, in Spain – 16 August 1973, in France) was a Spanish trade unionist.

 Biography

 A member of the National Confederation of Labor (Confederación Nacional del Trabajo, CNT), in his youth was an active member of the metal union of the CNT in Barcelona.
 In 1932 he was a member of the National Committee of the CNT, whose general secretary was Manuel Rivas Barros, and the following year he was a delegate for the manufacturing sector in the Catalan regional plenum.

 After the outbreak of the Spanish Civil War he joined the confederal militias.
 He later became a political commissar of the People's Army of the Republic, serving in the 153rd Mixed Brigade as well as the 24th and 32nd divisions, operating on the fronts of Aragon and Catalonia.